17 Jan 2023

 That can lead to other conversations about how those assets are invested and accounted for in the client’s financial plan.

 As their financial picture starts to come into focus, you could suggest these clients tell friends and neighbors to check their Social Security statements online and reach out to you if they have questions.
-However, if your team doesn’t currently have team members focused on investing in cultivating relationships with the next generation of clients, be judicious about soliciting referrals from this age group, focusing on prospects who will likely align with your target market in terms of income and net worth.
+However, if your team doesn’t currently have someone focused on cultivating relationships with the next generation of clients, be judicious about soliciting referrals from this age group, focusing on prospects who will likely align with your target market in terms of income and net worth.

 Retirees